To understand Spanish food, it helps to have a little understanding of the culture behind it

 Many nights local flamenco artists would drop by, the doors would be locked, and the guitarist, Mark Taylor, whose real passion was flamenco, would come sit with us.
 Tales of rousing adventures in Grenada and Cordoba were told.
 After a few bottles of wine, he’d strum a beat, someone would start singing, long skirts would flow back and forth, and before long, feet would be stomping across the restaurant, sending dust high into the air from cracks in the old wooden floor.

-They taught me to appreciate flamenco by learning the complex rhythms and doing simple “palmas sordas y secas”, the practice of clapping along with the music to generate excitement or to encourage the performers.
+I learned to appreciate flamenco by learning the complex rhythms and doing simple “palmas sordas y secas”, the practice of clapping along with the music to generate excitement or to encourage the performers.
 It wasn’t long before I learned some simple cantes libres, and after a fair amount of wine, would sing along.
-While I left those friends behind when I moved to Portland, I’ll never forget those hot summer nights, twilight streaming through the high windows, dust hanging in the air, the laughter, the flowing bright skirts, the lessons taught, and most of all, the passion for the music felt by my friends.
+While I left those friends behind when I moved to Portland, I’ll never forget those hot summer nights, twilight streaming through the high windows, dust hanging in the air, the laughter, flowing bright skirts, lessons taught, and most of all, the music.

 For years the Spanish food scene in Portland was disappointing, because none of the tapas restaurants have been particularly good.
 Everyone seems to think they can churn out small plates of food and call them tapas.
 It wasn’t surprising, that by 2006, Spanish cuisine in Portland was slowly fading away.
 Then Toro Bravo, or the Brave Bull, burst on the scene, and judging by the crowds, Portland has never looked back.